Icinga/icinga2/doc/10-icinga-template-library.md

 ### procs-windows <a id="windows-plugins-procs-windows"></a>

 Check command object for `check_procs.exe` plugin.
-When useing `procs_win_user` this plugins needs adminstratice privileges to access the processes of other users, to just enumerate them no additional privileges are required.
+When using `procs_win_user` this plugins needs administrative privileges to access the processes of other users, to just enumerate them no additional privileges are required.

 Custom attributes: